jmservera/miscdemos/web/promptlab.md

 *If you follow this exercise from the mobile browser, you may see a different interface and Copilot may ask you for login credentials.
 You can use your Microsoft account to log in and continue with the exercise.*

+> During this lab you need to ask more than the basic 4 questions that you get with an unauthenticated account, and more than the 10 you get if you are not using the Edge browser.
+In order to get the best experience with this lab, please follow these instructions:
+>
+> * If you still don't have one, create a Microsoft account; any Outlook, Hotmail or Live account will work, and it’s free to create one: [Microsoft account | Sign In or Create Your Account Today – Microsoft](https://account.microsoft.com/account/CreateAccount).
+Notice that work accounts with Microsoft 365 enabled will also work.
+> * Install the latest [Edge browser](https://www.microsoft.com/edge/download) and log in with your Microsoft account.

 </div>
 <div class="step" markdown="1">